-The paper is organized as follows: in section~\ref{sec:phenolagrangian} we introduce the phenomenological Lagrangian that we employ in our study, inspired by the $D=6$ EFT extension of the SM.
+The paper is organized as follows: in section~\ref{sec:phenolagrangian} we introduce the phenomenological Lagrangian that we employ in our study, inspired by an EFT extension of the SM.
 In section~\ref{sec:mc} we discuss the details of the Monte Carlo implementation of the \texttt{MadGraph5\_aMC@NLO} model, briefly addressing its usage for Higgs boson pair and triple production.
 In section~\ref{sec:pheno} we discuss our phenomenological analysis of triple Higgs boson production, focusing on cross section fits, existing constraints on the anomalous couplings, and the extraction of limits on the most relevant coefficients through the 6 $b$-jet final state.
 We present our conclusions and outlook in section~\ref{sec:conclusions}.
-In addition, in appendix~\ref{app:d6eftL} we describe the $D=6$ EFT phenomenological Lagrangian relevant to Higgs boson production processes, and in appendix~\ref{app:validation} we discuss aspects of the validation of the Monte Carlo model.
-In appendix~\ref{app:feyndiags} we discuss relevant Feynman diagrams that appear within our framework, and in appendix~\ref{app:fits} we present supplementary cross section fits at various proton collision energies.
+In addition, in appendix~\ref{app:d6eftL} we describe the $D=6$ EFT Lagrangian relevant to Higgs boson production processes, i.e.\ the the linear EFT approach, and in appendix~\ref{app:chiral} we discuss the nonlinear approach through the electroweak chiral Lagrangian.
+In appendix~\ref{app:validation} we discuss aspects of the validation of the Monte Carlo model.
+In appendix~\ref{app:feyndiags} we discuss relevant Feynman diagrams that appear within our framework, up to two operator insertions.
+Finally, in appendix~\ref{app:triplelimits} we discuss limits obtained with up to three powers of anomalous operators (at the matrix element-squared level) instead of the two presented in the main text, and in appendix~\ref{app:fits} we present supplementary cross section fits at various proton collision energies.